AymanShe/SOEN387_Assign/README.md

 architecture, 2) handling data and file formats, and 3) using databases.

 **Instructions:**
 In IntelliJ, you need to add the json-simple-1.1.1.jar library manually.
-Click File, Project Structure, +, Java, then go to folder <project>\src\main\webapp\WEB-INF\lib and add json-simple.1.1.1.jar, then click OK, and finally OK.
+Click File, Project Structure, Libraries, +, Java, then go to folder <project>\src\main\webapp\WEB-INF\lib and add json-simple.1.1.1.jar, then click OK, and finally OK.

 **UML:** <BR/>
 ![alt text]()